Babylonia: Sack of Babylon and ancient Near East chronology

-Mursili I, the Hittite king, first conquered Aleppo, capital of Yamhad kingdom to avenge the death of his father, but his main geopolitical target was Babylon.
-The Mesopotamian Chronicle 40, written after 1500 BC, mentions briefly the sack of Babylon as: "During the time of Samsu‐ditana, the Hittites marched on Akkad."
+Mursili I, the Hittite king, first conquered Aleppo, capital of Yamhad kingdom, to avenge the death of his father, but his main geopolitical target was Babylon.
+The Mesopotamian Chronicle 40, written after 1500 BC, mentions briefly the sack of Babylon as: "During the time of Samsu-Ditana, the Hittites marched on Akkad."
 More details can be found in another source, the Telepinu Proclamation, a Hittite text from around 1520 BC, which states:

-The movement of Mursili's troops was around 800 km from the conquered Aleppo to reach the Euphrates, located to the east, and then to the south along the course of the river to reach finally Babylon.
+The movement of Mursili's troops was around 800 km from the conquered Aleppo to reach the Euphrates, located to the east, skirting around Assyria, and then to the south along the course of the river to reach finally Babylon.
 His conquest of Babylon brought to an end the dynasty of Hammurabi, and although the Hittite text, Telipinu Proclamation, does not mention Samsu-ditana, and the Babylonian Chronicle 20 does not mention a specific Hittite king either, Trevor Bryce concludes that there is no doubt that both sources refer to Mursili I and Samsu-ditana.

 The Hittites, when sacking Babylon, removed the images of the gods Marduk and his consort Zarpanitu from the Esagil temple and they took them to their kingdom.
 The later inscription of Agum-kakrime, the Kassite king, claims he returned the images; and another later text, the Marduk Prophesy, written long after the events, mentions that the image of Marduk was in exile around twenty-four years.

 After the conquest, Mursili I did not attempt to convert the whole region he had occupied from Aleppo to Babylon as a part of his kingdom; he instead made an alliance with the Kassites, and then a Kassite dynasty was established in Babylonia.

 Kassite dynasty, 1595–1155 BC

 The Kassite dynasty was founded by Gandash of Mari.
 The Kassites, like the Amorite rulers who had preceded them, were not originally native to Mesopotamia.
 Rather, they had first appeared in the Zagros Mountains of what is today northwestern Iran.

 The ethnic affiliation of the Kassites is unclear.
 Still, their language was not Semitic or Indo-European, and is thought to have been either a language isolate or possibly related to the Hurro-Urartian language family of Anatolia, although the evidence for its genetic affiliation is meager due to the scarcity of extant texts.
-That said, several Kassite leaders may have borne Indo-European names, and they may have had an Indo-European elite similar to the Mitanni elite that later ruled over the Hurrians of central and eastern Anatolia.
+That said, several Kassite leaders may have borne Indo-European names, and they may have had an Indo-European elite similar to the Mitanni elite that later ruled over the Hurrians of central and eastern Anatolia, while others had Semitic names.

 The Kassites renamed Babylon Karduniaš and their rule lasted for 576 years, the longest dynasty in Babylonian history.